 Use your graph to predict the boiling point of astatine, the remaining member of the halogen family.

 Since astatine possesses the largest number of electrons in the halogen family, it would also have the highest boiling point, estimating 320 degrees Celsius.
+12 Halogens BP

+Discussion of London Forces 3 mx good concise answer!

+Please be sure to explain WHY the

+London forces increase as the number

+of protons and electrons increase.

+(Van der Waal Forces is too general a term)

+Please discuss INTERmolecular forces

+keeping the molecules together as a liquid.

+Graph 3 mx Title needed, axis labels and units …

+Number of e / London Forces 1 mk

+Extrapolation / Prediction 1 mk

+(Curve of Best Fit)

+=== 5/8

+Note that the question asks you to use your graph to predict the BP of Astatine.
+Your graph does not allow this extrapolation/prediction.
+If you make your graph larger to include 170 electrons, you will be able to extrapolate and see your prediction as a point and assign a value.

 The molar masses and boiling points of two carbon compounds are given in the following table.
 Why is there such a large difference between them in boiling point, despite their similarity in molar mass?
 (Hint: Set up a page with columns as was done in the first set of Support Questions in Lesson 4.)